rieckpil/progmot/content/post/writing-a-book-remotely.md

 Find out more about Björn on [bjoernkw.com](https://bjoernkw.com) and his [Twitter profile](https://twitter.com/bwilmsmann).

+Additional kudos belong to Björn, as he helped me finalize and proofread this article.

 ### Philip Riecks (That's Me)

 Under the slogan _Testing Java Applications Made Simple_ Philip provides recipes and tips & tricks to accelerate your testing success and make testing joyful (or at least less painful).
 Apart from blogging, he's a course instructor for various Java-related online courses and is active on YouTube.